 Though early days, so far the data has been consistent with these assumptions.
 China and South Korea appear to be the first countries to emerge from the crisis.
 They are the two largest EM equity markets comprising 48% of the MSCI EM.
 They employed the most proactive containment and policy responses globally.
 Real time data has been improving on a sequential basis lately, underpinned by huge liquidity stimulus and monetary/fiscal support.
 Policy stimulus is often a leading indicator for macroeconomic trajectories in these command economies.
 This bodes well for equities in both countries, assuming the required attention is paid to industry and firm specific factors.

-For more details, see the discussion in the coronavirus section of It is here again - the VIX spike!
+5 These characteristics are based on the behaviour observed in past outbreaks.
+For more details, see the discussion in the coronavirus section of 'It is here again - the VIX spike!'
 Market Commentary, 28 February 2020